drblue/wcms18-wp-theme-portfolio/README.md

  ```@import "theme/theme_variables";  // 1.
 Add your variables into this file.
 Also add variables to overwrite Bootstrap or UnderStrap variables here
  @import "../src/bootstrap-sass/assets/stylesheets/bootstrap";  // 2.
 All the Bootstrap stuff - Don´t edit this!
- @import "understrap/understrap"; // 3.
+ @import "myportfolio/myportfolio"; // 3.
 Some basic WordPress stylings and needed styles to combine Boostrap and Underscores
  @import "../src/fontawesome/scss/font-awesome"; // 4.
 Font Awesome Icon styles
  // Any additional imported files //
  @import "theme/theme";  // 5.
 Add your styles into this file
  ```

 - Don’t edit the number 2-4 files/filesets listed above or you won’t be able to update Understrap without overwriting your own work!
 - Your design goes into: `/sass/theme`.
   - Add your styles to the `/sass/theme/_theme.scss` file
   - And your variables to the `/sass/theme/_theme_variables.scss`
   - Or add other .scss files into it and `@import` it into `/sass/theme/_theme.scss`.

 ## Installation
 There are several ways to install UnderStrap.
 We'll look at three of them: (1) classic install by uploading UnderStrap to a WordPress install, (2) using npm, and (3) using the theme directory in WordPress.

 ### Classic install
-- Download the understrap folder from GitHub or from [https://understrap.com](https://understrap.com)
+- Download the myportfolio folder from GitHub or from [https://myportfolio.com](https://myportfolio.com)
-- IMPORTANT: If you download it from GitHub make sure you rename the "understrap-master.zip" file just to "understrap.zip" or you might have problems using child themes!
+- IMPORTANT: If you download it from GitHub make sure you rename the "myportfolio-master.zip" file just to "myportfolio.zip" or you might have problems using child themes!
 - Upload it into your WordPress installation theme subfolder: `/wp-content/themes/`
 - Login to your WordPress backend
 - Go to Appearance → Themes